“Walk through the night thinking We Are The World…“

 With its DIY charm, I’ve always thought of it this way: despite some clunky lyrics, Do They Know It’s Christmas? is the more evocative song but We Are The World, despite sounding like a coke commercial, boasts better performances.

-Its combination of aching sincerity, star power, and good intentions touched a lot of people, but lest we forget, by hogging the top spot it denied a brilliant pop song — Tears For Fears’ Everybody Wants To Rule The World, no less — the chance of gold glory.
+Its combination of aching sincerity, star power, and good intentions touched a lot of people, but lest we forget, by hogging the top spot it denied a peerless pop song — Tears For Fears’ Everybody Wants To Rule The World, no less — the chance of gold glory.

 Admittedly, there are some WTF moments in the vocal department: Brooooce Springsteen, the rock god “Boss” sounds like he’s just swallowed a quarry full of gravel while Cyndi Lauper appears to have swallowed Madonna’s entire stock of helium balloons.